Empagliflozin / Linagliptin Dosage

 Usual Adult Dose for Diabetes Type 2

-Initial dose: Empagliflozin 10 mg-linagliptin 5 mg orally once daily in the morning
+Initial dose: Empagliflozin 10 mg-linagliptin 5 mg orally once a day in the morning

-Use: As an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus when treatment with both empagliflozin and linagliptin is appropriate.
+- As an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus.

 Renal Dose Adjustments